Black Grouper

 Black grouper has a mild, clean flavor with a subtle sweetness and no strong “fishy” taste, making it appealing even to people who don’t usually like seafood.
 Its flesh is firm and slightly dense, yet flakes easily when cooked, giving it a satisfying, meaty texture similar to snapper but a bit richer.
 Because of its neutral profile, black grouper takes on marinades, spices, and smoke exceptionally well, whether it’s grilled, pan-seared, or fried, while still maintaining its own delicate, buttery character.

-How To Cook Black Grouper
+How to Cook Black Grouper?

 Black Grouper are one of the most sought-after reef fish for spearfishers in Florida and the Bahamas, valued for their powerful fight, impressive size, and outstanding table quality.
 They are commonly found around reefs, ledges, wrecks, coral heads, and rocky bottom where they use structure for cover.
 In Florida, divers often encounter black grouper on offshore ledges and wreck systems, while in the Bahamas they are frequently seen around patch reefs, drop-offs, and deeper reef edges.
 Their cautious nature and tendency to stay close to holes or heavy structure make every encounter exciting and challenging.